-Dr. Lyn Berutti at Dynamic Life Health Center uses a functional medicine approach with her patients.
+Dr. Lyn Berutti and PA, Melanie Martin at Dynamic Life Health Center use a functional medicine approach with their patients.
 Many people are living with or are at risk for chronic diseases, hormonal imbalances, thyroid problems, and autoimmune disorders.
-These individuals are falling through the gaps of conventional medicine practices and are not getting the help that they need in order to heal and feel their best.
+These individuals are falling through the gaps of conventional medical practices and are not getting the help that they need in order to heal and feel their best.
 Patients look to medical professionals to help them to get better and fix what’s wrong with them.
 In many cases, their quality of life is affected or grossly disrupted as they get sicker and lose hope.
 When they see doctors who only focus on addressing symptoms, they can become frustrated with the lack of comprehensive care.
 Conventional medicine has its place.
 It focuses on treating symptoms and disease through medication and surgery.
 This works very well for things like acute infections, trauma, and serious life-threatening illness.
 Physicians use treatments such as surgeries, antibiotics, and other drugs to treat their patients.
 This can be beneficial and life-saving in many circumstances.
-However, in many cases this is not enough to restore the patient to health and vitality.
+However, in many cases, this is not enough to restore the patient to health and vitality.

-A functional medicine approach is the practice of finding the root cause of disease.
+A functional medicine approach is a practice of finding the root cause of disease.
 It also:

 - Recognizes that your symptoms aren’t necessarily the same thing as your diagnosis

 - Looks for underlying causes of disease, strives to improve the aging process, and prevent future illness.

 - Offers an individualized and customized approach to your specific health needs.

 - Provides you with the much-needed time so that all of your health concerns can be addressed comprehensively.
 For example, our office visits range from an hour and fifteen minutes to an hour and a half.
 This is a stark difference from the standard ten to twenty minutes that you are likely to get in a conventional medicine environment.